UWSocialComputing/DYScovery-code/README.md

-# Getting Started with Create React App
+# Getting Started with DYScovery

+Our website is hosted on GitHub pages, so you can just play with it [here](https://uwsocialcomputing.github.io/DYScovery-code/).
+Just make sure you open this on a browser from your laptop!

+# Acknowledgement
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Other Available Scripts

+While the suggested way to play around is just go to [our website](https://uwsocialcomputing.github.io/DYScovery-code/), you can also clone the project and play with it.

-In the project directory, you can run:
+After you clone the project directory, you can run:

 ### `npm start`